They play for one of London’s proudest clubs – but when it comes to their Cockney credentials, how do Arsenal’s stars stack up? Henrikh ...

 4. Trading cards

 The Garbage Pail Kids – an ugly, snotty and altogether gruesome parody of the Cabbage Patch Kids – were a series of extremely popular trading cards released in the mid-eighties11.
-But most aren’t worth that much today.
+But some aren’t worth that much today.
 Rarer cards, however, can be worth £1000s.
 Listings on eBay include a Nasty Nick #1 card from 1985 at a price of £2,41512 and an unreleased Adam Bomb II card with an asking price of £2,01313.

 Rare Pokémon trading cards can also bring in the big bucks.
 Holofoil, secret, promotional and first edition cards are among the most valuable Pokémon cards as are those with misprints on.
 A graded PSA 9 Pikachu Illustrator promo card sold on eBay in 2014 for a Snorlax-sized £54,54514.